dwnsingh/Object-Detection-in-Floor-Plan-Images/README.md

 <b>PREDICTING</b>

-to predict a single image set the image file path in predict_img.py and run it. <br>
+1. to predict a single image set the image file path in predict_img.py and run it. <br>
 you can prefer to change in option field like model, load values, epochs, etc.

+2. to evalute the images of test set use command-<br>
+python flow --imgdir dataset/test_images --model cfg/tiny-yolo.cfg --load bin/tiny-yolo.weights --json<br>
+output  would be store in json format in dataset/test_images/out directory

 <b>FASTER RCNN-</b>

+<b>SETTING UP</b>
-download the frcnn folder from above and set file image directory path.
+1. download the frcnn folder from above and set file image directory path.
+2. convert xml annotation of train images into text file, for this you can have look at<br> https://www.analyticsvidhya.com/blog/2018/11/implementation-faster-r-cnn-python-object-detection/

+<b>TRAINING</b>

-to train model run command-
+to train model run command-<br>
 python train_frcnn.py -o simple -p train.txt

+<b>TESTING</b>
-to test model run command-
+to test model run command-<br>
 python test_frcnn.py -p test_images

 Results-